Nissen96/ChorFlow/README.md

 q -> q.y
 ```

 and give us the path `p.a -> p.x -> p -> q -> q.y` in the flow graph, revealing the implicit flow.
-To disallow this flow, the policy would need to *not* contain each of the links in this chain.
+To disallow this flow, at least one of these links must be absent in the policy.

 ## Examples